-You can use signals for the continuous, real-time evaluation of process, network, registry, and file events on Windows endpoints.
-Signals are available as a feed from Tanium, or you can author your own signals that are specific to your environment.
+You can use Signals for the continuous, real-time evaluation of process, network, registry (Windows only), and file events on endpoints.
+Signals are available as a feed from Tanium, or you can author your own Signals that are specific to your environment.

 Signals use a specific language syntax to build search expressions for process-related events on the endpoint.

-Unlike other types of intel, the event recorder continuously inspects each process creation event in real time and starts the engine when a match occurs, rather than performing periodic scans.
-Each event gets evaluated against any signal definitions.
-Whenever a signal condition is matched, an alert is generated.
-The engine regularly polls the endpoints with a saved question to gather alerts that are written to the Alerts page.
+Unlike other types of intel, the recorder continuously inspects each process creation event in real time and Threat Response reports a finding when a match occurs, rather than performing periodic scans.
+Each event gets evaluated against any Signal definitions.
+Whenever a Signal condition is matched, a finding is generated.
+Threat Response regularly polls the endpoints with a saved question to gather alerts that are written to the Alerts page.

-The syntax of signals are built from the supported objects, properties, conditions, and the search values into search expressions.
-One or more expressions make up the signal definition.
+The syntax of Signals are built from the supported objects, properties, conditions, and the search values into search expressions.
+One or more expressions make up the Signal definition.
 The objects reference process-related events.
 For example, a file object is an operation on a file by a process.
-A signal can have multiple expressions in a single definition, connected with AND or OR operands.
+A Signal can have multiple expressions in a single definition, connected with AND or OR operators.
 Use parentheses to dictate precedence.

-Write a signal expression in one of the following formats:
+Write Signal expression in one of the following formats:

 Each object is a type of process event and has one or more properties that narrow the scope of the event.
 The condition specifies how the object and property relate to the value provided.
 Not all conditions are supported with all object properties.